jplind79/RCAT/docs/usecase2.rst

 Calculate PDF's for daily maximum values instead
 ************************************************

-Imagine one would like to do the same kind of statistical analysis as above, however, with a different temporal resolution and/or time statistic on the input data.
+Say you would like to do the same statistical analysis as above, however, with a different temporal resolution and/or time statistic on the input data.
 For example, let's assume that pdf's should be calculated for daily maxmimum data instead.
 How can this be achieved?

-This can be done during RCAT runtime, using an option in the *stats* property (under **SETTINGS**) called *resample resolution*.
+This can be done using an option in the *stats* property (under **SETTINGS**) called *resample resolution*.
 It is specified by a list/tuple with two locations; the first index represents the time resolution sought after and the second location the statistic used for each sample in the